Looking for possibly the most gorgeous 50 gallon tank you can find?

 So, what’s this about the access opening?

-SeaClear fish tanks have a partial edge around the top perimeter of the aquarium.
+The SeaClear 50 gal acrylic aquarium has a partial edge around the top perimeter of the aquarium.

 Because the tank is rimless, this helps to protect against spills in case it gets bumped on accident…

 … While allowing you the capability you need to interact inside for decorating, maintenance, etc.